berdensj/RepuRadarPro/README.md

 ## 💰 Subscription Plans

-RepuRadarPro offers a tiered subscription model to accommodate businesses of all sizes:
+Reputation Sentinel offers a tiered subscription model to accommodate businesses of all sizes:

 ### Free Tier
 - Monitor up to 2 locations